 While some business applications may have a reputation for being boring, there are many ways to make them more engaging and user-friendly.
 Overall, the key is to understand the needs and interests of the users and to design the application with those factors in mind.
-By focusing on usability, functionality, and aesthetics, it is possible to create business applications that are both useful and enjoyable to use.
+By focusing on usability, functionality, and aesthetics, it is possible to create business applications that are at the same time effective, efficient, and enjoyable to use.

 5 ways to improve employee experience with business applications

 Remember Girls just wanna have fun, the hit single by Cyndi Lauper?
 If you don't then you're too young to have experienced the greatest era of pop: the '80s.
 Read to the end of this article and I'll give you a taste of what you've been missing.

 The idea that "girls just wanna have fun" turns out to be a universal truth, applicable not just to girls but also to business application users.
 Of course, I am exaggerating slightly, but we are seeing increasingly playful features in project management software, CRMs, and other collaborative tools.
 So what makes a business application more fun for the user?